Browse by Medical Category

 Offered by:Massachusetts General HospitalDepartment of Surgery Course Director: George C. Velmahos, MD, PhD

 The care of injured and critically ill patients is complex and challenging.
 The Trauma and Critical Care Symposium aims to give clear guidelines to practicing clinicians who manage such patients.
-The Symposium offers an ideal mix of the traditional standard-of-care principles with new, cutting-edge information.
-It explores issues related to resuscitation, surgical techniques, bleeding control, inflammation and infection, respiratory care, nutrition, prehospital care, rehabilitation, and ethics.
+The Symposium offers an ideal mix of the traditional standard-of-care principles with new, leading-edge information.
+It explores issues related to resuscitation, surgical techniques, bleeding control, inflammation and infection, respiratory care, nutrition, prehospital care, rehabilitation and ethics.

-This Symposium provides in-depth and cutting-edge information in the field of critical care and trauma.
+This Symposium provides in-depth and leading-edge information in the field of critical care and trauma.

 Attendance is limited.

 For more information, please contact Rosangely Cintron

 Register for the symposium

 Back to Top